Azure/azure-functions-sql-extension/README.md

     WITH (TRACK_COLUMNS_UPDATED = ON)
     ```

-1. Congrats on setting up your SQL database!
+1. Congrats on setting up your database!
 Now continue to set up your local environment and complete the quick start.
-For more information on what change tracking does for the bindings, go to the [Trigger Binding](#Trigger-Binding) section.
+For more information on what change tracking does for the bindings, go to the [Trigger](#Trigger) section.

 ### Set Up Local .NET Function App ###

-These steps can be done in the VS Code terminal or Powershell.
-Completing this section will allow you to begin using the input, output, and trigger bindings.
+These steps can be done in the CLI, Powershell.
+Completing this section will allow you to begin using the bindings.

 1. Add MyGet package feed.
 If you are running into errors, make sure you have the [.NET sdk](https://dotnet.microsoft.com/download) installed and in your system PATHS.